jbboin/panorama-indexing-localization/README.md

     $ python prepare_datasets/download_inloc.py
     $ ./download_matterport.sh

 **Step 2**: *Using MATLAB*, run the following scripts that will generate the panorama images for both datasets.
 They will be stored in the new directories `$INLOC_ROOT/DUC1/panoramas` and `$INLOC_ROOT/DUC2/panoramas` for the InLoc dataset, and `$MATTERPORT_ROOT/$building/panoramas` for the Matterport dataset, where `$building` is the ID of either of the 5 buildings that we use from the Matterport dataset to create our own distractor dataset.
+Note: we use [PanoBasic toolbox](https://github.com/yindaz/PanoBasic)  to render panoramas for Matterport dataset.

     $ run('prepare_datasets/render_panos_inloc.m')
     $ run('prepare_datasets/render_panos_matterport.m')